 The operator of an aircraft in accordance with Exemption EX 06/16 must ensure that the flight plan for each operation includes the following details in item 18 of the flight plan: RMK/CASA RNP AMC.

-An Australian AIP amendment will be published on 26 May 2016 with changes to the flight planning codes for particular Nav Specs.
+An Australian AIP amendment was published on 26 May 2016 with changes to the flight planning codes for particular Nav Specs.

 For more information refer to the Navigation for communication, navigation systems and air traffic management page.

 Does a foreign registered aircraft need to comply with GNSS CAO 20.18 mandate?